cfpb/design-system/docs/pages/data-visualization-1.md

   * Include descriptive titles.

-  * Do not rely solely on color to connect data to its meaning, ensure adequate color contrast, and account for color blindness.
+  * Be mindful of your use of color.
+Do not rely solely on color to connect data to its meaning, account for color blindness, and ensure adequate color contrast.

   ### Alt tags